The Not-So-Quiet Bob Weinstein: Did Harvey Weinstein's Brother Want Him Out of the Hollywood Empire They Built Together?

 Kevin Mazur/WireImage

-It was the resurgence of Harvey-as-moviemaker that ultimately made TWC a Miramax-esque force to be reckoned with.
+It was the resurgence of Harvey-as-moviemaker that ultimately made TWC a force to be a Miramax-esque force to be reckoned with.
 Yet nothing about this business is like what it used to be—as Harvey now knows all too well.

 Last year TWC distributed seven films, including Best Picture Oscar nominee Lion, that together took in about $65 million at the box office, according to the New York Times.
 Their most recent box office hit was 2013's Lee Daniels' The Butler, which took in $116.6 million in ticket sales.